The current state of the breed.

 For more information on Flatcoat health data, check out our Resources page.

 • Coefficient of inbreeding (COI) measures an animal’s homozygosity or genetic “sameyness.”
 The higher the COI, the more homozygous or inbred an animal is.
 Conservation breeders typically consider a 10% average COI to be the ceiling for a healthy genetic population, while COIs exceeding 5% can begin to impact health.
-For context, a parent-child or sibling mating produces a predicted COI of 25%, and the UK Kennel Club will not register puppies of these inbreedings save for rare circumstances.
+For context, an otherwise unrelated parent-child or sibling mating generates a COI ~25%, and The Kennel Club will not register puppies of such pairings save for rare circumstances.

 The average Flat-coat COI is 33%, tripling the ceiling for a healthy population and exceeding parent-child and sibling matings.
 The average COI has increased over time as more dogs are profiled, so the true number could be higher.
 It is unlikely that there exists a single Flat-coat with a COI within a healthy range.

-It is important to note that given the breed’s history, COI calculated using pedigree data, rather than genetic data, is a useless metric unless calculated back to the breed’s founders.
+It is important to note that COI calculated using pedigrees, rather than genetic data, is a useless metric in Flatcoats because even a 10-generation pedigree fails to incorporate the breed’s pronounced founder effect and genetic bottlenecks.

 Learn more about COI.

-• A Flatcoat population analysis performed by UC Davis instructs that there is comparatively little variation among dogs within the breed and that the genetic variation that does exist is tightly clustered, with no known pockets of unique genetics.
-Whereas many breeds can turn to distinct populations in other regions or lineages to generate genetically diverse pairings, Flatcoat breeders enjoy no such luxury.
+• A Flatcoat population analysis performed by UC Davis instructs that there is little genetic variability among dogs within the breed, and the variation that does exist is evenly distributed, with no known pockets of unique genetics.
+Whereas many breeds can turn to distinct populations in other regions or lineages to produce genetically diverse pairings, Flatcoat breeders enjoy no such luxury.

 This hopeless genetic profile is consistent with Flatcoat breed history, whereby a small handful of founder dogs established a breed that nearly went extinct during WWII.
 This also helps explain why high rates of inbreeding are universal across the breed when 5 and even 10-generation pedigrees suggest unrelatedness.